The Sigma_1-definable universal finite sequence: Introduction

 with the following properties: \begin{enumerate} \item $\ZF$ proves that the sequence is finite. \item In any transitive model $M$ of $\ZFbar$, the sequence is empty. \item If $M$ is a countable model of $\ZFbar$ in which the sequence is $s$ and $t \in M$ is any finite sequence (in the sense of $M$) extending $s$, then there is a covering end-extension of $M$ to a model $N \models \ZFbar$ in which the sequence is exactly $t$, and in which every set of $M$ is countable. \item Indeed, for statements (2) and (3), it suffices merely that $M\satisfies\ZF$ and end-extends a submodel $W\satisfies \ZFbar$ of height at least $(\omega_1^L)^M$. \end{enumerate}

 \end{main}

-This theorem is a sister to the universal finite set of Hamkins and Woodin~\cite{HamkinsWoodin:The-universal-finite-set}, which provided a $\Sigma_2$-definable finite set having a universal extension property with respect to the models of set theory under rank-extensions (also known as top-extensions), namely, those for which the new sets of the extension all have higher rank than the old sets; thus, the smaller model is determined by a cut in the $V_\alpha$-hierarchy of the larger model.
-The Hamkins--Woodin universal set naturally used a $\Sigma_2$ definition, as it is precisely the $\Sigma_2$ assertions that are witnessed in the rank initial segments $V_\alpha$ of the universe.
+The $\Sigma_1$-definable universal finite sequence is a sister to the universal finite set of Hamkins and Woodin~\cite{HamkinsWoodin:The-universal-finite-set}, which provided a $\Sigma_2$-definable finite set having a universal extension property with respect to the models of set theory under rank-extensions (also known as top-extensions), namely, those for which the new sets of the extension all have higher rank than the old sets; thus, the smaller model is determined by a cut in the $V_\alpha$-hierarchy of the larger model.
+The Hamkins--Woodin universal set naturally used a $\Sigma_2$-definition, as it is precisely the $\Sigma_2$-assertions that are witnessed in the rank initial segments $V_\alpha$ of the universe.

-In the main result of this article, in contrast, we seek universality with respect to arbitrary end-extensions of models of set theory, and since it is precisely the $\Sigma_1$ assertions that are witnessed in $\in$-initial segments of the universe, we seek accordingly a $\Sigma_1$-definable universal sequence.
+In the main result of this article, in contrast, we seek universality with respect to arbitrary end-extensions of models of set theory, and since it is precisely the $\Sigma_1$-assertions that are witnessed in $\in$-initial segments of the universe, we seek accordingly a $\Sigma_1$-definable universal sequence.
 In short, we seek to undertake a $\Sigma_1$ analogue of the $\Sigma_2$ analysis of~\cite{HamkinsWoodin:The-universal-finite-set}, working with end-extensions of models of set theory rather than rank extensions.